 Lauren Clay has returned from a tour of duty in Iraq just in time to spend the holidays with her family.
 Before she enlisted, Lauren, and her brother, Danny, made the most of their modest circumstances, escaping into their imaginations and forming an indestructible bond.
 Joining the army allowed Lauren to continue to provide for her family, but it came at a great cost.

 Nine months.
 Two weeks.
 Six days.

 That’s how long recovering addict Sophie’s been drug-free.
 Four months ago her best friend, Mina, died in what everyone believes was a drug deal gone wrong – a deal they think Sophie set up.
 Only Sophie knows the truth.
 She and Mina shared a secret, but there was no drug deal.
 Mina was deliberately murdered.

 For the month of June I took part in Mental Health Awareness Month hosted by Leah from Uncorked Thoughts and Ula from Blog of Erised.
 I really felt this feature allowed a broad variety and mix of bloggers to come together and openly discuss issues that are often brushed under the carpet, and I know that even with […]

 There are books you can’t stop reading, which keep you up all night.
 There are books which let us into the hidden parts of life and make them vividly real.
 There are books which, because of the sheer skill with which every word is chosen, linger in your mind for days.
 The Shock of the Fall is an extraordinary portrait of one man’s descent into mental illness.

 Imagine your life is a film directed by God.
 A rom-com, obviously, complete with happy-ever-after ending… Welcome to Pat’s world.
 It’s a world of silver-linings and true love, but also a world where God makes movies and Kenny G lurks in your attic.
 It maybe isn’t a surprise to learn that Pat has spent some time in a mental health facility.
 The problem is, Pat’s now home, and everything feels off.
 No one will talk to him about Nikki, his estranged wife; his beloved Philadelphia Eagles keep losing; he’s being pursued by the deeply odd Tiffany and his new therapist seems to recommend adultery as a form of therapy.
 In this enchanting novel, Matthew Quick takes us inside Pat’s mind, showing us the world from his distorted yet endearing perspective.

 The talks cover everything from social commentary, to technological and medical advancements, some are very serious, and others very entertaining.
-I’m participating in Mental Health Awareness Month hosted by Leah from Uncorked Thoughts and Ula from Blog of Erised, and while catching up on some talks recently I found some that focused on Mental Health and thought I’d share them.
+As it’s Mental Health Awareness Month, I recently found some talks that focused on #MentalHealth and thought I’d share them…